 In April 2012, I cashed a big check from a family member for the first time.
-No, not a big birthday check from grandma, my fledgling startup’s first funding.
+No, not a big birthday check from grandma; my fledgling startup’s first funding.
 For many entrepreneurs, building, growing, and scaling their business takes money.
 Some businesses can be successfully bootstrapped, and other can’t as easily.
 Building the app, acquiring the first customers, paying for the R&D or the first molds, all of these things take time and capital.
-When a founder decides they need cash, there are a lot of options for where to go get it.
+When a founder decides they need cash, there are a lot of options for where to go get it and what to consider in the family round of funding.

 Some of the Ways Founders Get Funding